syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 {% endhighlight %}

 N> Whenever the reminder setting is enabled in the Scheduler with some specific value (in minutes) assigned to the **alertBefore** property, the **reminder** event gets triggered before this specified value.
-It includes the reminder appointment’s entire information in its arguments.
+It includes the reminder appointment’s entire information within its arguments.